An Engineering Tour of Alyeska

 The Upper Tram Terminal has a large concrete foundation and is anchored to the mountain with rock bolts driven deep into the shale.
 “We had to have enough mass in this building to resist overturning the tram,” he said.

 The tram at Aleyska is what’s known as a reversible aerial tramway: two carriers or cabins travel back and forth between the lower and upper stations.
 They are propelled along two track ropes by means of a haul rope.
 “Rope” is short for wire rope, a type of large diameter steel cable.
+Check out this braided steel cable supplier if you’re unsure of what a steel cable is and what it’s used for.

 “The haul rope is actually two ropes attached on either side of the cabins.
 The top rope is driven by the motor and the bottom rope is slack,” Daniels explained.
 In other words, the cabin going up the mountain is pulled up by a large motor at the upper terminal while the cabin going down is moved by gravity.
 “Tension is put on the haul rope by a counterweight,” Daniels said, pointing to a big yellow wheel.